trettifjerde/gatsby34/src/hellos/en.md

     - debugging

 1.
-    `...and as for these - well, not so much:`
+    `...as for these - well, not so much:`
     - coming up with graphic design ideas (god bless you, graphic designers)
     - unit testing (god bless testers, too)